What changes can we expect between BS OHSAS 18001 and ISO 45001?

 The aim of the standard remains the same: to set requirements for OH&S management systems, and thus to help organizations ensure the health and safety of the people who work for them.

-- The standard will have the same structure as ISO 9001:2015 and ISO 14001:2015, and will also share the same terminology.
+- The standard has the same High Level Structure (HLS) as ISO 9001:2015 and ISO 14001:2015, and will share the same terminology.
 This will make it easier to integrate OH&S management into the overall management system.

 - The standard follows the normal Plan-Do-Check-Act (PDCA) model, which provides a framework for organizations to minimize the risk of harm.
 Although this focus on risk is not new, the emphasis in ISO 45001 on a risk-based approach places the standard more in line of ISO 9001:2015 and ISO 14001:2015, which also take risk as their starting point.

-- The fact that the standard will follow the same structure as ISO 9001:2015 and ISO 14001:2015 already indicated that there will be a stronger focus on the context of organizations.
-Organizations are required to understand the needs and expectations of interested parties (commonly known as stakeholders), and to take into account all internal and external issues that my affect the ability of the organization to meet its OH&S objectives.
+- The fact that the standard follows the same structure as ISO 9001:2015 and ISO 14001:2015 implies a stronger focus on the context of organizations.
+Organizations are required to understand the needs and expectations of interested parties (commonly known as stakeholders), and to take into account all internal and external issues that may affect the ability of the organization to meet its OH&S objectives.

 - The notion of context requires organizations to look beyond health and safety within their own facilities and to take into account working conditions that are not under its direct control.
 This reflects on the work with subcontractors and suppliers.
 Supply and procurement policies should address impacts on any persons that carry out activities for the organization, or produce products or deliver services for it.

-- Another change we can expect is the stronger role for top management.
-Health and safety will become a central aspect of the overall management system, requiring a firm commitment from top management.
-At the same time it will be necessary to involve all employees in reaching OH&S objectives.
+- Another change is the stronger role for top management.
+Health and safety becomes a central aspect of the overall management system, requiring a firm commitment from top management.
+At the same time, it will be necessary to involve all employees in reaching OH&S objectives.

-- Stronger requirement to address legal and regulatory compliance issues in the entire management system, throughout all phases of the PDCA-cyle.
+- Stronger requirement to address legal and regulatory compliance issues in the entire management system, throughout all phases of the PDCA-cycle.

-ISO 45001 will not define specific KPIs for health and safety, but rather requires continuous improvement in the KPIs an organization has set.
+ISO 45001 does not define specific KPIs for health and safety, but rather requires continuous improvement in the KPIs an organization has set.